Applifier/unity-ads-helper/README.md

 In this section, we'll create and configure a Unity UI Button for use with this example.

 **Step 1:** Start by creating a new Unity UI Button in your scene.
-Creating a new UI Button will also add a UI Canvas and EventSystem to your scene.
+Creating a new UI Button will also add a UI Canvas and EventSystem to your scene if they don't already exist.

 1. Select **GameObject > UI > Button** from the Unity Editor menu.
 1. Press the T key to switch to using the Rect Transform Tool.
-1. Select and drag the button to the center of the canvas.
+1. Select and drag the UI Button to the center of the Canvas.

-**Step 2:** Customize the button for use with this example.
+**Step 2:** Customize the UI Button for use with this example.

 1. Rename the new UI Button to _ShowAdButton_.
 1. Expand _ShowAdButton_ in the Hierarchy to view child objects.